lambdee-board/lambdee-board-web-app/README.md

 The React app is written in JavaScript with custom configured `ESLint` rules (`frontend/.eslintrc.yml`).

-All components should be named using `PascalCase` eg, `UserData`, `Board`.
+All components should be named using `PascalCase` eg. `UserData`, `Board`.
+File names follow the same convention eg. `UserData.jsx`.

 All variables and regular (non-component) functions should be named using `camelCase` eg. `userData`, `getUser`.

+All non-component JS files should be named using `kebab-case` like `app-alert-store.js`.

 ##### State management

 ###### UI state

-This app uses [Redux](https://redux.js.org/) as its global store for UI state.
-All code regarding `Redux` is stored in `frontend/src/redux`.
+This app uses [zustand](https://github.com/pmndrs/zustand) for creating stores for UI state.
+All stores are stored in `frontend/src/stores`.

-The main store is located in `frontend/src/redux/store.js`.
-All reducers, actions and selectors having to do with a single part of the UI should be stored in a `Slice` file inside `frontend/src/redux/slices`.

 ###### Data fetching